ShiweiHe0713/Matching-Algorithm/README.md

 ## Stable Marriage Algortihm Explained
 The Stable Marriage Problem (SMP) is a classic algorithmic problem that seeks to find a stable matching between two equally sized sets of elements given an ordering of preferences for each element.
 A matching is considered stable if there are **no two elements** from opposite sets that would both prefer each other over their current partners.

+Student's preference list: A, B, C student will